ncsu-landscape-dynamics/popsborder/docs/consignments.md

     default: 200
 ```

-Currently, no further settings for `items_per_box` are used, but in the future
+Only the `default` value for `items_per_box` is required, but the user may also
-further settings might be added.
-For example, F280 and AQIM inspections records
+vary the value by transport pathway.
+For example, F280 and AQIM inspections
-include information about the consignment pathway, which can be used to vary the
+records include information about the consignment pathway, which can be used to
-value of `items_per_box`.
-The following is a configuration for generating
+vary the value of `items_per_box`.
+The following is a configuration for
-consignments using a file called `AQIM_sample.csv` with `items_per_box` values
+generating consignments using a file called `AQIM_sample.csv` with
-that vary by `air` and `maritime` pathways.
-If the consignment arrives via an
+`items_per_box` values that vary by `air` and `maritime` pathways.
+If the
-air pathway, one box will contain 200 items.
-If the consignment arrives via a
+consignment arrives via an air pathway, one box will contain 200 items.
+If the
-maritime pathway, one box will contain 700 items.
-If the pathway is not `air` or
+consignment arrives via a maritime pathway, one box will contain 700 items.
+If
-`maritime`, a default value of 100 items per box is used.
+the pathway is not `air` or `maritime`, a default value of 100 items per box is
+used.

 ```yaml
 consignment: